-Walter Cummins‘s essays have been collected into a Spring 2019 book release, Death, Cancer, Madness, Meaning.
+Walter Cummins‘s essays were collected into a Spring 2019 book release, Death, Cancer, Madness, Meaning.
 Published by del Sol Press, it includes his contribution to our pages, “Commitment: On consigning a wife to others’ care.”

-Dawn Whitmore mounts a solo show, “A house is like a mind that holds everything,” in Arlington, VA, from October 13 to December 15, 2018.
+Dawn Whitmore mounted a solo show, “A house is like a mind that holds everything,” in Arlington, VA, from October 13 to December 15, 2018.